run-llama/create-llama/.changeset/forty-ads-tell.md

 "create-llama": patch
 ---

-Add redirect to documentation page when accessing the base URL
+Add redirect to documentation page when accessing the base URL (FastAPI)